bibdectrl/RepData_PeerAssessment1/PA1_template.md

 The number of missing values in the data is ***2304***.

+The method of imputing the missing values was to use the mean value for each time interval for each missing value.

 ```r
 #define a function to return the mean number of steps for a given time interval